devshorts/BrainFuckSharp/README.md

 Hello World!
 ```

-For more info on brainfuck, check out the (brainfuck wikipedia)[http://en.wikipedia.org/wiki/Brainfuck]
+For more info on brainfuck, check out the [brainfuck wikipedia](http://en.wikipedia.org/wiki/Brainfuck).
+Have fun!